-You are also responsible for the preparation of the other supplementary information, which we have been engaged to report on, in conformity with the modified cash basis of accounting.
-You agree to include our report on the supplementary information in any document that contains, and indicates that we have reported on, the supplementary information.
-You also agree to include the audited financial statements with any presentation of the supplementary information that includes our report thereon or make the audited financial statements readily available to users of the supplementary information no later than the date the supplementary information letter that (1) you are responsible for presentation of the supplementary information in accordance with the modified cash basis of accounting, (2) you believe the supplementary information, including its form and content, is fairly presented in accordance with the modified cash basis of accounting, (3) the methods of measurement or presentation have not changed from those used in the prior period (or if they have changed, the reasons for such changes), and (4) you have disclosed to us any significant assumptions in interpretations underlying the measurement or presentation of the supplementary information.
+You are responsible for the preparation of the supplementary information in conformity with the modified cash basis of accounting.
+You agree to include our report on the supplementary information in any document that contains and indicates that we have reported on the supplementary information.
+You also agree to include the audited financial statements with any presentation of the supplementary information that includes our report thereon or make the audited financial statements readily available to users of the supplementary information no later than the date the supplementary information is issued with our report thereon.
+Your responsibilities include acknowledging to us in the written representation letter that (1) you are responsible for presentation of the supplementary information in accordance with the modified cash basis of accounting (2) that you believe the supplementary information, including its form and content, is fairly presented in accordance with the modified cash basis of accounting, (3) that the methods of measurement or presentation have not changed from those used in the prior period (or if they have changed, the reasons for such changes), and (4) you have disclosed to us any significant assumptions in interpretations underlying the measurement or presentation of the supplementary information.